cameronrye/turntablecli/README.md

 TurntableCli will track the last 100 entries you made into the chat box.
 You can navigate these entires similar to a nix-based shell by pressing the up and down arrows while the chat input field has focus.

 Pressing escape will clear the input provided the suggest popup is not active.
+Ctrl-c will do the same, however any text in the input box will be added to the input history.

 ## Moderator Commands